medialize/ally.js/docs/api/style/focus-within.md

 ---
 layout: doc-api.html
-tags: shadow-dom, svg
+tags: shadow-dom, svg, global-service, argument-object
-apiModuleName: ally/style/focus-within
-apiBuiltName: ally.style.focusWithin
 ---

 # ally.style.focusWithin

 Polyfill the CSS Selectors Level 4 pseudo-class [`:focus-within`](http://dev.w3.org/csswg/selectors-4/#the-focus-within-pseudo)

+## Description

 Since we cannot (easily) shim pseudo-classes, this function applies the class `.ally-focus-within` to all the elements that would match `:focus-within`.
 This method pierces the ShadowDOM and works with SVG.